How to Maximize Small Restaurants

 Average Built-Out Costs per Restaurant

-Not all small restaurants are average.
-A lot of factors influence the overall cost per square foot or seat.
-The restaurant furniture you choose, materials you use, kitchen equipment you need, the age of the building, availability of utilities and ventilations, and the building’s overall condition can affect your expenses.
-Certain types of small restaurants matter as well.
-The cost per square foot at a quick service restaurant, also referred to as a fast food restaurant, where customers can place and pick up their orders from the counter, is cheaper but the per seat cost may be more expensive than other types of restaurants.
-This is mostly due to the fact that fast food restaurants relatively have a smaller number of seats and therefore heavily rely more on their takeout business.
+Not all small restaurants are created equal.
+Several factors influence the overall cost per square foot or per seat.
+The type of restaurant furniture you select, the materials you use, the kitchen equipment required, the age of the building, the availability of utilities and ventilation, and the building's overall condition all play a role in determining expenses.
+Additionally, the type of small restaurant you operate matters as well.
+For example, the cost per square foot at a quick-service restaurant (often referred to as a fast-food restaurant), where customers place and pick up their orders at the counter, is typically lower.
+However, the per-seat cost may be higher compared to other restaurant types.
+This is primarily because fast-food restaurants tend to have fewer seats and rely more heavily on takeout business.

 Type of Restaurant Average Built-Out Cost per Sq.
 Ft.
-Estimate Built-Out Cost per Seat
+Estimated Built-Out Cost per Seat

 Fast Food/Self-Service $63 $3,250